 After an extremely strong start into 2014, the German economy was set for a noticeable dip in the second quarter of the year, the German Bundesbank said in its monthly report for April released Monday.

-had not continued with the same intensity as in the first two months of the year, the central bank said in the report.
+Growth in industrial orders had not continued with the same intensity as in the first two months of the year, the central bank said in the report.

 The mild winter at the beginning of the year, which resulted in strong economic expansion, would also mean that the rate of growth would be squeezed in the next quarter.